Spack¶

 Views can create a large number of symlinks, which can cause issues with some file systems.

-To avoid creating too many symlinks, one can use link: roots
+To avoid creating too many symlinks, one can use link: roots:

 Use Spack to install dependencies and run CMake¶